lokeshreddy470/Basic_lambda_terraform/README.md

 _**How to excute the script ??**_

-_I have created a simple bash script to excute the terraform changes CD into the folder and excute the infra.sh by running the command_ `sh infra.sh`
+_I have created a simple bash script to excute the terraform changes, CD into the folder and excute the infra.sh by running the command_ `sh infra.sh`